 You can use the

-pmset command line utility in Terminal to schedule specific times for your Mac to start up, sleep, restart, or shut down.
-You can do this if you want to be sure your Mac turns on before you come to work and turns off when you aren’t working.
+pmset command line utility in Terminal to schedule specific times for your Mac to start up, sleep, restart or shut down.
+You can do this if you want to make sure your Mac turns on before you come to work and turns off when you aren’t working.

 In the Terminal app on your Mac, enter a

 pmsetcommand.
 See the pmset man page for the list of commands you can use.
 For example, try any of the following: